G47mm/HylixOS/README.md

 Will it be compatible with FreeDOS or MSDOS programs?

-Yes it will in fact.
+Yes it will in fact it will be compatible with most programs

 License:
 BSD-2-Clause license.